VSCode PDF extension

 The free open-source VIM editor ("Vi IMproved") also supports basic PDF COS syntax highlighting, but lacks many other features this extension provides.

-Various GUI-based PDF forensic analysis tools such as iText RUPS and Apache PDFBox Debugger allow users to make certain classes of changes to PDF files, however the exact syntax (such as whitespace and delimiters) and precise file layout (such as incremental updates and cross reference tables) cannot be edited nor precisely controlled.
+Various GUI-based PDF forensic analysis tools such as iText RUPS and Apache PDFBox Debugger allow users to make certain classes of changes to PDF files, however the exact syntax (such as whitespace and delimiters) and precise file layout (such as incremental updates and cross reference information) cannot be directly edited or precisely controlled.
 Such tools also use their own lexical analyzers and parsers and thus provided a different level of support when learning PDF.

 The following VSCode functionality is enabled for files with extensions .pdf